leesangjun1903/NLP-and-Audio/LLM/readme.md

 - CogLTX: Applying BERT to Long Texts | 2020 · 198회 인용
 - Logic-Guided Data Augmentation and Regularization for Consistent Question Answering | 2020 · 132회 인용
 - Injecting Numerical Reasoning Skills into Language Models | 2020 · 261회 인용
-- HybridQA: A Dataset of Multi-Hop Question Answering over Tabular and Textual Data | 2020 · 378회 인용
-- Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision | 2023 · 425회 인용